-- per patient trial costs; - the number of sites included in the trials; - the countries in which the trials are conducted;
+- per patient trial costs; - the number of sites included in the trials: - the countries in which the trials are conducted; - the length of time required to enroll eligible subjects;

-- the length of time required to enroll eligible patients; - the number of patients that participate in the trials; - the number of doses that patients receive; - the cost of comparative agents used in trials; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient follow-up; and - the efficacy and safety profile of the product candidate.
+- the number of subjects that participate in the trials; - the number of doses that subjects receive; - the cost of comparative agents used in trials; - the drop-out or discontinuation rates of subjects; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient follow-up; and - the efficacy and safety profile of the product candidate.

-We do not expect EVK-001 to be commercially available, if at all, for the next few years.
+We do not yet know when EVK-001 may be commercially available, if at all.